ixarmad/sada/README.md

 ## Models

-Sada provides one main model: Product.
+Sada provides two main models: `Product` and `Price`.

-- Product represents a product with fields like name, description, active, and metadata.
+- `Product` represents a product with fields like name, description, active, and metadata.
+- `Price` represents the pricing information related to a product.

 ## Views

-Sada provides several views for managing products:
+Sada provides several views for managing products and prices:

 - `ProductListView`: Displays a list of all products.
 - `ProductDetailView`: Displays detailed information about a specific product.